achlbatra/Octanet-May/README.md

 - Copy the provided code into a Python script (e.g., `atm_interface.py`).
 - Run the script in your preferred Python environment.

+## Note
+- The PIN for authentication is set to 1234 in this simulation.
+Modify this for actual usage.
+- The initial balance is set to $10,000.
+Adjust this value as needed.

 ## Contribution
 Contributions to enhance or extend the functionalities of this ATM interface script are welcome.
 Feel free to fork the repository, make modifications, and create a pull request.